headzoo/surf/README.md

 Complete documentation is available on [Read the Docs](http://surf.readthedocs.org/)

 ### Credits
+Go was started by [Sean Hickey](https://github.com/headzoo) (headzoo) to learn more about the Go programming language.
+The idea to create Surf was born in [this Reddit thread](http://www.reddit.com/r/golang/comments/2efw1q/mechanize_in_go/cjz4lze).

 Surf uses the awesome [goquery](https://github.com/PuerkitoBio/goquery) by Martin Angers, and was written using [Intellij](http://www.jetbrains.com/idea/) and the [golang plugin](http://plugins.jetbrains.com/plugin/5047).